TankEngine-ish/CLI_Weather_Tool/README.md

 ![alt text](assets/3123123123123.png)

 # Prerequisites
-Go programming language (version 1.16 or later)
+Go programming language (version 1.16 or later).

-An API key from WeatherAPI
+An API key from WeatherAPI.

 # Installation
-Clone the repository: `git clone https://github.com/yourusername/weather-cli.git`

-Build the application: `go build -o <name of the build>`
+Clone the repository and build the application: `go build -o <name of the build>`

 # Usage
 Before you can use the application, you need to set up your WeatherAPI key.